Islington Mill: Islington Mill Arts Club

-In 1996, Bill Campbell took a lease on a single floor of the Mill.
-The upper stories of the main Mill had by this time been out of use for around 30 years.
+In 1996, Bill Campbell took a lease on a single floor of the mill.
+The upper storeys of the main mill had by this time been out of use for around 30 years.
 After a nine-month occupancy by Campbell, Islington Mill was put up for sale by the owners, and Campbell successfully raised funds to purchase it.
-The first art exhibitions took place at the Mill in 1999, with Campbell acquiring the freehold on the remainder of the building the following year.
+The first art exhibitions took place at the mill in 1999, with Campbell acquiring the freehold on the remainder of the building the following year.
 Since then, the interiors of the buildings have been gradually renovated and converted for multiple uses, including the conversion of the engine house into living space, by Campbell and architect David Britch.
 The Engine House now houses design studios and is also the name of the creative collective who operate from there.

-Islington Mill operates as an independent arts venue under the name Islington Mill Arts Club with a self-described emphasis on experimentation, collaboration, artistic process and a deliberately non-traditional approach to the fostering of cross-disciplinary artistic talent.
-This approach draws influence from various avant-garde, not-for-profit and progressive movements, including punk, Situationism and Manchester's Hacienda nightclub.
-The Mill has a non-hierarchical operational and decision-making structure which places "nurturing, supporting and inspiring creativity, especially new and emerging talent, at the heart of everything it does".

-To date, more than 1500 artists and makers have worked in spaces provided by Islington Mill and a diverse collection of artists, musicians, festivals and ventures have their origins in, or have been successfully fostered at, Islington Mill since its inception.
-These include artist Rachel Goodyear, band The Ting Tings, the "Sounds from the Other City" music festival, Video Jam collective, the experimental band Gnod, music festival Fat Out Fest and Islington Mill Art Academy (an experimental art education project founded in 2007).
-Islington Mill also hosted the first UK appearance of the American drag artiste Christeene Vale.
+Islington Mill operates as an independent arts venue under the name Islington Mill Arts Club.

 The present day structure of Islington Mill Arts Club is a multi-purpose, multi-occupancy collection of buildings, comprising numerous artist studios, educational spaces and galleries, as well as living accommodation, event and performance spaces, administrative offices, and studio and work spaces for a range of independently operated art, design and craft ventures.

 There are currently four Directors of the Mill: founder Bill Campbell, artist Maurice Carlin, artist Rachel Goodyear, and trainer/consultant, Rivca Rubin.